2 Stanford Economists Win Nobel Prize for Auction Theory

 "It's really sweet actually,” he said.
 "It’s nice to have their respect but their affection as well.”

-The committee said Wilson's work showed “why rational bidders tend to place bids below their own best estimate of the common value,” that is, “the value which is uncertain beforehand but, in the end, is the same for everyone.”
+The committee said Wilson's work showed “why rational bidders tend to place bids below their own best estimate of the common value.”

 “(Bidders) are worried about the winner’s curse — that is, about paying too much and losing out,” the committee said.

-Wilson, 83, described his former student as “sort of the genius behind all of this auction work,” noting that they first worked together on auctions in the 1970s.
+Wilson said his interest in auction theory dated back to the 1950s and that he thought the time for winning a Nobel Prize had already passed.

-“We’re really motivated to use theory in a very practical way to improve various economic processes,” Wilson said.
+Speaking to reporters in Stockholm by phone after learning of his win, Wilson struggled to think of a recent auction he himself had participated in.
+But then added: “My wife points out to me that we bought ski boots on eBay.”

-Milgrom, 72, developed a more general theory of auctions that takes into account was is known as the “private value” of what's being sold that can vary greatly from bidder to bidder.
+The 83-year-old described his former student as “sort of the genius behind all of this auction work.”

-Speaking to reporters in Stockholm by phone after learning of his win, Wilson struggled to think of an auction he himself had participated in.
-But then added: “My wife points out to me that we bought ski boots on eBay.
-I guess that was an auction.”
+Milgrom, 72, developed a more general theory of auctions that takes into account what is known as the “private value” of what's being sold that can vary greatly from bidder to bidder.

 Americans have figured prominently among this year’s Nobel winners.
 Leaving aside the peace prize, which went to the U.N.’s World Food Program, seven of the 11 laureates have been Americans.